 - A moderate level of confidence means it is more likely to happen than not, with confidence in the region of 60-70%.

 - Low level of confidence means we don’t really believe that the initiative will succeed.
 At best we would give it a 50:50 chance of success.

 A strategic initiative or critical project that is highly ambitious would be found in the top row of the grid.
 If confidence in that initiative is moderate, then the project would be in the middle column of the grid.
-So the closest number would be 5.
-So, you write down or circle the number 5.
+The closest number would be 5, so you write down or circle the number 5.